The car hits the lot at 8:45 AM on a Friday morning. By 3:15 PM, your dealership has processed five transactions.

 Pillar One: The KI Bottleneck

 Your Key Individual carries the compliance weight.
 They know the regulations.
 They understand your Risk Management and Compliance Programme (RMCP).
 They make the judgment calls.
-But they're one person.

 Throughout the day, they're interrupted.
 Sales representatives asking quick questions.
 F&I staff needing clarification.
 Administrative personnel wanting confirmation.
-Each interruption breaks focus.
-Each one adds stress.
-Meanwhile, customers are waiting.
-Deals hang in the balance.

 Pillar Two: The Knowledge Gap